 |Beat 'em up|

 IREM's Kung-Fu Master and Jordan Mechner's Karateka were the most well-known granddaddies of the genre with a single plane play field.
 Many of the elements that became beat 'em up staples, like the playfield allowing combatants to move up and down as well as left and right, battling street gangs, and many other elements were popularized by Nekketsu Ko-ha Kunio-kun, its English-localized version, Renegade, and the smash-hit Double Dragon, all created by Technos.
 Double Dragon's refinement of the Nekketsu/Renegade formula and two-player simultaneous game play set a new standard with many games trying to ape its success, though a few beat-em-ups were still patterned after Kung-Fu Master and Karateka.
 The genre evolved again in two slightly different directions thanks to Capcom's Final Fight (itself inspired by Double Dragon 2) and Konami's four-player Teenage Mutant Ninja Turtles and Crime Fighters arcade games.
-Each company based their beat-em-up dynasties on those games engines and influenced those who followed.
+Those 1989 games create slight branches in the evolutionary brawling tree: context-heavy controls where timing and distance are everything (championed by Konami) and opposite school of direct input where each action has a specific combination of buttons and actions (which became a Capcom hallmark).

 Some people use the term beat-em-up to describe all fighting games, including what most people now call Fighting Games (Street Fighter, Mortal Kombat, etc.).
 This site uses the "Beat 'em up" term only for this type of game.
 This genre is also known as "Belt scroll."